dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_12.md

 The idea is to use the cover and the graph structure in the ideal as a first step to "resolve" the mobility and then use other analysis which cannot deal with the mobility.

-Here is an example to build termination analysis for the 3rd step:
+Here are some [slides](http://dzufferey.github.io/files/2013_structural_counter_abstraction_slides.svg) (best viewed in a browser as the SVG includes some javascript) that shows visually how to build furhter analysis:
 - Each replicated node in the ideals are associated to a counter variable.
 - For all the transition, keep track of the mappings between nodes to generate update of the variables, i.e., `x′ = x + 1` is one new node of the type corresponding to `x` is created.
   The result is a multi-transfer net, an extension of transfer Petri net where multiple transfer edges are allowed.
 - Use an analysis on the net to show termination.

-Here are some [slides](http://dzufferey.github.io/files/2013_structural_counter_abstraction_slides.svg) (best viewed in a browser as the SVG includes some javascript) that shows visually this process.
 Here is the [paper](http://dzufferey.github.io/files/2013_structural_counter_abstraction.pdf) if you are curious.